Bacem Anas Romdhani: Instrument

-In 1998 Yehudi Menuhin consigned the fabled 1742 'Lord Wilton' Del Gesu for sale with Hug & Co in Zurich.
-Whilst it was for sale, the company invited the Swiss maker Andreas Hellinge to produce two 'bench copies' of the violin.
+In 1998, Yehudi Menuhin consigned the 1742 'Lord Wilton' Del Gesu for sale with Hug & Co in Zurich.
+While it was for sale, the company invited the Swiss maker Andreas Hellinge to produce two 'bench copies' of the violin.
 This is one of those copes that was intended for presentation to Menuhin as a memento of the sale.
 It is arguably amongst the most important contemporary violins commissioned for Menuhin.
 The violin has superb playing qualities, and is both musically and technically one of the best modern del Gesu copies.